-This finance calculator can be used to calculate any number of the following parameters: future value (FV), number of compounding periods (N), interest rate (I/Y), annuity payment (PMT), and start principal if the other parameters are known.
+This finance calculator can be used to calculate the future value (FV), periodic payment (PMT), interest rate (I/Y), number of compounding periods (N), and PV (Present Value).
 Each of the following tabs represents the parameters to be calculated.
 It works the same way as the 5-key time value of money calculators, such as BA II Plus or HP 12CP calculator.